MicrosoftDocs/quantum-docs/articles/contributing-style-guide.md

 | Prepare | A given register of qubits is initialized into a particular state |
 | Sample | A classical value is returned at random from some distribution |

-For functions, we recommend avoiding the use of verbs in favor of common nouns (see guidance on proper nouns below) or adjectives:
+For functions, we recommend that you avoid use of verbs.
+Instead, use common nouns (see guidance on proper nouns below) or adjectives:

 - `ConstantArray`
 - `Head`
 - `LookupFunction`

-In almost every case, we suggest using past participles where appropriate.
-This indicates that a function name is strongly connected to an action or side effect elsewhere in the quantum program.
+We recommend that you use past participles in every scenario possible.
+This strongly connects a function name to an action or side effect elsewhere in the quantum program.
 As an example,  `ControlledOnInt` uses the part participle form of the verb "control" to indicate that the function acts as an adjective to modify its argument.
 This name has the additional benefit of matching the semantics of the built-in `Controlled` functor, as discussed further in this article.
 Similarly, _agent nouns_ can be used to construct function and UDT names from operation names.
 An example of this is the name `Encoder` for a UDT that is strongly associated with `Encode`.